 The Nexus365 project will upgrade the centrally managed email and calendaring service (that is part of the Nexus service provided by IT Services) to the hosted cloud-based Microsoft Office 365 service.
-Users will also have access to a number of other Office 365 applications including OneDrive for Business, Skype for Business, Groups, Teams, and Delve, and we are pleased to announce that Skype for Business will now be delivered by this project.
+Users will also have access to a number of other Office 365 applications including OneDrive for Business, Skype for Business, Groups, Teams, and Delve.
 The new service will be called Nexus365.

 Reasons for making this change are: